mplatov/ruby-websocket-client/README.md

 Implementation of WebSocket client in ruby to talk to WebSockets server.
 It was developed primarily as a tool to test basic protocol conformance of a WebSocket server.

 This client supports [hybi-07 draft](http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-07).
-Older version of the protocol ([draft-76](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76)) is not supported.
+Older version of the protocol ([hixie draft-76](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76)) is not supported.

 The client includes some basic tests to check websocket framing, fragmentation and compression (more details in the spec folder).